Design

 The Best Fonts to Use with the Scandinavian Alphabet

-I honestly couldn’t imagine putting together a more pretentious article than: “My favourite minimalist fonts”.
-But as much as I try to pretend that I don’t drool over a nice slab serif, it’s time to face facts: I am one of those people.
+I know, writing an article about Scandinavian fonts is height of design nerdery, but here we are.
+As much as I try to pretend that I don’t drool over a nice slab serif, it’s time to face facts: I am one of those people.
 I really love typography.
 “More than life” is the somewhat concerning evaluation of my sister when I asked her if I actually did love typographical design quite that much.

 As I grew up, the font patterns emerged.
 Frutiger is used in almost every airport.
 Indian restaurant menus favor Trajan Pro.
-Danish hairdressers and locksmiths across the country have united in using white Broadway on black background on every sign (and I have no idea why).
-Lately, Brandon Grotesque has become the hit sensation and we’re loving it!
+Across Denmark, hairdressers and locksmiths have mysteriously united under the same banner: white Broadway on a black background.
+And now, Brandon Grotesque, the crowd-pleaser of the moment, is having its moment in the sun.

 List Marker: Number 1Avenir